spinlud/sequelize-typescript-generator/README.md

     }
 })();
 ```

+## Transform case
+You can transform table name and fields with one of the following cases:

+- underscore
+- camel
+- upper
+- lower
+- pascal
+- const

+NB: please note that currently case transformation is not supported for non ASCII strings.

 ## Associations
 Including associations in the generated models requires a bit of manual work unfortunately, but hopefully